T-TonyLiang/blog/working_with_github_api.md

 *[DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)* is a heavily emphasized principle in software development.
 It's important that the code written by developers remains as the authoritative source of truth in the codebase and that there is no other.
 Beyond the code however, *DRY* can also be applied to the repetitive tasks a developer may have to perform on a day to day basis.

 At Shopify, we found ourselves manually committing updated development database schema files on a regular basis.
 The amount of time lost and workflows broken to this repetitive task led us to the need for a commit bot.
-This article will give an overview of the GitHub API was leveraged to build a commit bot.
+This article will describe how we set up and leveraged the GitHub API to programatically make commits to the repository.

 ## Setting Up in GitHub